iqbalfn/bootstrap-drawer/README.md

 # bootstrap-drawer

-Bootstrap addons that provide drawer ( sidebar menu ) for bootstrap 4.x.x.
+Bootstrap addons that provide drawer ( sidebar content ) for bootstrap 4.3.1.

-Please check demo page for documentation and example.
+For older bootstrap version, please check other branch.